Dynamical Similarity in Multisymplectic Field Theory: Contact Reduction of Hamiltonian Systems

-Moreover, as we shall show, the Herglotz De-Donder Weyl equations for holonomic sections correctly reproduce the dynamics derived from the full multisymplectic system, and further, they do so without reference to the scaling variable $\rho$.
-For simplicity, we shall continue to work with the single field variable $\psi$, together with its corresponding momenta $\Pi^{\mu}_{\psi}$; the generalisation to multiple fields requires the trivial replacement $\psi\rightarrow \psi^a$ and $\Pi^{\mu}_{\psi}\rightarrow \Pi^{\mu}_a$, with $a=1,\,\cdots,k$.\\
+Further, the contact Hamiltonian equations (\ref{Eq:HDWEq2}) for holonomic sections correctly reproduce the dynamics of the full multisymplectic system, without reference to the scaling variable $\rho$.
+In order to prove our claim, we shall suppose that $\gamma$ is a holonomic section, written locally as $\gamma(x) = (x^{\mu},\psi^a(x),\Pi^{\mu}_a(x),s^{\mu}(x))$; from (\ref{Eq:HDWEq2}), the equation of motion for the momenta $\Pi^{\mu}_a$ reads